colburncodes/sndrsc/src/content/blog/beginners-guide-with-clerk-auth.md

 ```

 ### 3. Wrap `clerkMiddlware()` to your app
-`clerkMiddleware()` grants you access to user authentication state throughyou your app, on any route or page.
+`clerkMiddleware()` grants you access to user authentication state throughout your app, on any route or page.
 It also allows you to protect specific routes from unauthenticated users.

 1. Create a `middleware.ts` file.